Medication Search: Tazorac

 Tazarotene belongs to a group of medications called retinoids.
-It is used to treat plaque psoriasis and acne vulgaris.
-The cream form is also used to treat the signs and symptoms (appearance and texture) of premature aging of the skin caused by overexposureto the sun (photodamage).
+It is used to treat acne vulgaris.
+The cream form is also used to treat the signs and symptoms (appearance and texture) of premature aging of the skin caused by overexposure to the sun (photodamage).
+The gel form is also used to treat plaque psoriasis.

 Tazarotene helps psoriasis by reducing inflammation and keeping skin cell growth down to a normal rate.
 It appears to help acne partly by keeping skin pores clear.
 You will begin to see improvement about 1 to 4 weeks after starting the medication, depending on what you are using it for.